Informal and Formal Probate

 Two Types of Probate: Informal and Formal

-In Wisconsin, there are two types of probate: informal and formal.
+In Wisconsin, there are two main types of probate: informal and formal.
 Formal probate is required, unless the requirements for using informal probate are satisfied.

 Informal probate is available in circumstances that allow for a relatively straightforward administration process.
 In order to use informal probate: